faizollah/claude-notes/README.md

 1. Visit Claude.ai and start a conversation
 2. Select text you want to save
 3. Click the "Clip" button that appears near your selection
-4. The text will be saved and highlighted with an underline and number
+4. The text will be saved and highlighted with an underline
-5. Click the extension icon in your browser toolbar to see your most recent clips
+5. Click the extension icon in your browser toolbar to open the Notes Library page
-6. Use the "Toggle Notes Panel" button to show/hide the notes panel
-7. Click "View All Notes" to open the full library in a new tab

 ## Storage